tcmg412group4/tcmg412group4.github.io/contact.md

 description: Contact
 ---

-Our contact information can be found by entering our names into the Aggie Network!
+Our contact information can be found by entering our names into the Aggie Network, as we are all upperclassman!